krzysztofzuraw/blog/src/posts/2019-07-05-safari-scrolling.md

 ---
 title: Safari scrolling error
 date: 2019-07-05
-permalink: '/blog/2019/safari-scrolling-error/index.html'
+permalink: "/blog/2019/safari-scrolling-error/index.html"
 ---

 If you are developing applications for modern web you ultimately run into problems between different browsers.

-Some of them are fairly easy - like adding specific vendor prefix to your CSS.
+Some of them are simple - like adding specific vendor prefix to your CSS.
 Yet there is one category of bugs that can cause sleepless nights and hours of debugging.

 Those are **interactions** bugs.